Drowsyyyyy/cse15l-lab-reports/lab_report4.md

 First, check which file is modified by git status command.
 Since we only make changes in ListExamples.java file, add changes by git add ListExamples.java command.
-Next, commit and push at the same time with commit message "added ListExamples.java" by git commit -m "added ListExamples.java" command.
+Next, commit and push with commit message "added ListExamples.java" by git commit -m "added ListExamples.java" command.
 Finally, check wheter the resulting change is successfully committed and pushed to my Github account by git log command.